dgraph-io/tutorial/README.md

 `python3 scripts/build.py`

 Once it finishes without errors it will commit all static content into the `published/` folder.
+And it will create a new branch called "newRelease".

-After that you can `git push` and the server will pick up the changes.
+After that you can `git push`, create a PR, wait until it is merged and that the server will pick up the changes.

 ## Server config